Clock watchdog timeout error on Windows 10 [Full Guide]

 5. Reset BIOS

-As we previously mentioned, certain BIOS settings can cause CLOCK_WATCHDOG_TIMEOUT Blue Screen of Death error to appear, and the simplest way to fix these issues is to reset your BIOS.
+As we previously mentioned, certain BIOS settings can trigger the CLOCK WATCHDOG TIMEOUT, and the simplest way to fix these issues is to reset your BIOS.

 Resetting BIOS will set all settings to the default value, thus fixing this error.